The characters of The Skinjacker Trilogy:

 An initially nameless boy who finds Nick and Allie and introduces them to the world of Everlost.
 Allie names him "Lief."

 A finder working under Mary.
-Owns the Hindenburg
+Named such because he died wet in a speedo.
+Owns the Hindenburg.

 - Motor Mouth: Because he's in the engine room with no one to talk to, once someone comes, he or she will be a "captive audience" until the train stops.